-The radiology department’s diagnostic division has three main locations, all residing at the East Baltimore campus: an inpatient service at the Johns Hopkins Hospital (Sheikh Zayed Tower), which opened in the spring of 2012, an outpatient service and a separate oncology department.
+The radiology department’s diagnostic division has three main locations, all residing at the East Baltimore and the Johns Hopkins Bayview campuses: an inpatient service at the Johns Hopkins Hospital -- Sheikh Zayed Tower, an outpatient service, and a separate oncology department.

 The primary mission of the fellowship is to provide superior clinical training in advanced CT, ultrasound and MR imaging of the body.
 This mission is accomplished by the dedication of faculty members who are deeply committed to resident and fellow education.

-The fellowships offer an unparalleled educational and clinical experience, thanks to the volume, variety and breadth of pathology seen every day.
+The fellowship offers an unparalleled educational and clinical experience, thanks to the volume, variety and breadth of pathology seen every day.
 As a fellow, you will work side by side with nationally and internationally acclaimed academic radiologists, and you will interact with world-renowned clinicians.